dryadd44651/Data-Estimation-and-simulation/README.md

 >- var
 >- CI

-# Parameter VS Non-parameter Bootstrap
+# Parametric VS Non-parameter Bootstrap
 - key different: How to generate the bootstrap sample data
 >- From Parameter(known before the test) or Input data
+>- Parametric Bootstrap: better accuracy, lower cost